 3. What is a typical day for you at BSB?

-6. Please tell us about the other members of your family and any interesting places you’ve visited in China?
+7. Please tell us about other members of your family and any interesting places you’ve visited in China?

 Click to read in Chinese